Sergio-Carulli/Patrones/README.md

 ## Description of the tool

 1. The user can fill in a csv file with the name and URI of the published ontologies from which the design patterns will be detected.
 The tool will download these ontologies and store them locally, giving the file the name of the ontology indicated in the csv.
 This step is optional and can be omitted if the user already has the desired ontologies stored locally.
-2. The content of each ontology is extracted by filtering out those terms that are the subject of a triple whose predicate is either "owl:equivalentClass" or "rdfs:subClassOf" and its object is a blank node.
+2. The content of each ontology is extracted by filtering out those terms that are the subject of a triple whose predicate is either "owl:equivalentClass", "rdfs:subClassOf" or "owl:disjointWith" and its object is a blank node.
 These structures are represented as trees in order to emphasize the different components of the blank nodes.
 The tool will generate two files:
   * Structure_term_name: A file where the term URIs are specified.
   * Structure_term_type: A file where the type of the terms are specified instead of their URIs.
 3. Sometimes the type of a term can not be specified due to different errors in the ontology: